modelab/grasshopper-primer/1-foundations/1-5-1_surface-geometry.md

 |15.|Connect the Segements (S) output of the Divide Domain2 component to the Domain (D) input of the Surface Box component|||

 ![IMAGE](images/1-5-1/1-5-1_ex_05-definition1.png)
+>You should see a grid of twisted boxes populating your referenced surface.
+Change the U and V count sliders to change the number of boxes, and use the height slider to adjust their height.

 ||||
 |--|--|--|